Transfer learning for high-dimensional Factor-augmented sparse linear model: Simultaneous Inference

-Compared with the test statistic in \cite{fan2024latent}, our procedure is more reliable because the estimator $\hat{\boldsymbol{\beta}}$ obtained from Algorithm \ref{algo1} provides a more accurate estimate of $\boldsymbol{\beta}$.
+In contrast to the target-only inferential scheme of \cite{fan2024latent}, our procedure is more reliable because the estimator $\hat{\boldsymbol{\beta}}$ obtained from Algorithm \ref{algo1} provides a more accurate estimate of $\boldsymbol{\beta}$.
 In particular, Assumption \ref{assum5} implies that part of the inferential error captured by $\mathcal{R}_1$ can be substantially improved as long as $\mathcal{R}_1$ is smaller than the traditional $\ell_1$-error $s\sqrt{\log p/n_0}$ in \cite{fan2024latent}.